eduardo-vitral/scalefree/README.md

 answered to the program how it must deal with the various numerical details, the code is set to run.

-There are two main routines in the `scalefree.py` program:
+There are three main routines in the `scalefree.py` program:

 ```python
 scalefree.hermite(input, exec=False)